josedsegurav/blog/src/content/blog/The first of it all.md

   - "Personal Growth"
 ---

-We are now 10 months in Winnipeg, Canada.
-A journey full of emotions, challenges and huge changes.
-It has been difficult, especially because we are far from our loved ones.
-But we have had a lot of help from friends, and the city has also been welcoming.
-But I have to say that winter here is looong and it gets really cold.
+We're now ten months into our journey in Winnipeg, Canada, a period filled with emotions, challenges, and significant changes.
+It's been tough, especially being far from loved ones, but we've received immense support from friends, and the city itself has been welcoming.
+I must admit, though, winter here is incredibly long and intensely cold!

-I am studying a Full Stack Web Development program at Red River College, and my wife is working in something quite related to her experience back in Ecuador.
-And of course we brought our puppy Akira with us.
+I'm currently enrolled in a Full Stack Web Development program at Red River College, and my wife is working in a field closely related to her experience in Ecuador.
+And, of course, our puppy Akira joined us on this adventure.

 ## Why Web Development?

-I was managing my music studio, and I was building my online presence, so I reached the point where I needed a website.
-I built it in Wordpress, [you can see it here](https://2espiral.wordpress.com/), and it was not that difficult to do.
-I know it is like just drag 'n drop, but i thought it would have been more of challenge.
+When I was managing my music studio and building my online presence, I realized I needed a website.
+I built it using WordPress ([you can see it here](https://2espiral.wordpress.com/)), and honestly, it wasn't as challenging as I expected—mostly drag-and-drop.
+While it initially looked great, it soon lacked personality and was difficult to make truly unique with the basic setup.
+Still, it served its purpose at the time, but it left me with a growing curiosity about building more styled and personalized websites.

-At first it was great to see how it looked and worked but soon enough it was lacking personality.
-And it was hard to make it unique with the basic setup, however, it was what I needed at that time.
-Since then I was left with a slight curiosity about how to build more styled websites and personal websites.

-Then, COVID hit the world.
-It was chaos with layoffs, no hopes for the airline industry in which I was working at the time.
-With all the concerns in my head I decided to dive into the web development industry.
-I joined a Full Stack short program because, why not aim for the high payed and remote job right?.
-Well, it was difficult!
-HTML and CSS was easy to be honest, but JavaScript, PHP (Laravel), Node, Postman, Axios... 😶.
-I see at those line of code and it's clear that I struggled a lot.
+Then COVID-19 hit.
+The world plunged into chaos with widespread layoffs, and the airline industry, where I was working, offered little hope.
+Amidst all the uncertainty, I decided to dive into web development.
+I joined a short Full Stack program, thinking, "Why not aim for a high-paying, remote job?"
+It was tough!
+HTML and CSS were straightforward, but JavaScript, PHP (Laravel), Node, Postman, Axios... 😶 Looking back at those lines of code, it's clear I struggled immensely.

 ```
 import axios from "axios"